okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 ## Edit the error page

-The HTML editor that is provided on the **Custom Error Pages** tab of the **Customization** page allows you to modify any HTML, CSS, and JavaScript on the error page.
+The HTML editor that is provided on the **Error pages code editor** section of **Customizations** allows you to modify any HTML, CSS, and JavaScript on the error page.

 1. In the Admin Console, select **Customizations** and then **Error pages code editor**.
 1. Make changes directly in the embedded **Error Pages** editor.